Ford Falcon (Australia): XD

 Ford's next model Falcon, the XD (Project Blackwood), introduced in 1979, bore many external styling resemblances to the European Ford Granada, but was slightly larger and less luxurious.
 Improved body reinforcing allowed many reductions in component weight to be made, improving performance and braking.
 The Fairmont Ghia replaced the Fairmont GXL.

 Initially, as with the first Commodores, quality and fuel consumption concerns dogged the XD.
 The 1980 introduction of the alloy head improved the fuel economy of the ageing OHV six-cylinder engine, an engine with its roots in the 1950s, while at the same time boosting power in the high-compression 4.1 L version from 92 to 94 kW.
 However, during this period, a combination of government pressure, the fuel crisis, and more stringent pollution controls began to curtail the development of high-performance cars.

-Along with Ford's consideration to delete the V8 engine, Ford had also considered replacing the Falcon with a smaller front-wheel drive sedan and hatchback, codenamed "Capricorn".
-By 1981, however, thanks to the Falcon's sales success, the replacement project was cancelled.
+Along with Ford's consideration to delete the V8 engine, Ford had also planned to replace the Falcon after the XE model with a smaller front-wheel drive sedan and hatchback derived from the Ford Telstar/Mazda 626 platform in a program codenamed "Capricorn".
+By 1981, however, thanks to the Falcon's sales success, Capricorn was cancelled by incoming CEO Bill Dix in favour of the EA26 program, a new full-size, rear-wheel drive car range that would become the fifth-generation Falcon.